 libmysqlclientclient library and is available to any program linked against

 To set up an account that uses the

 sha256_password plugin for SHA-256 password

-hashing, use the following statement for MySQL 5.7.6 and up:
+hashing, use the following procedure.

 Create the account and specify that it authenticates using the